 Almost all editable functions and variables may be edited with the built in edit command.

-One of the most important commands is lsubs, which will list the loaded plugins/command scripts and the version of that command being used – system/user/in-mem.
+One of the most important commands is lsubs, which willlists the loaded plugins/command scripts and the version of that command being used – system/user/in-mem.
 The gsh image is saved and loaded at each gsh invocation.
 Variables and subs are not stored to individual files unless explicitly directed by the user, everything remains in the image only.
 Savesubs is used to save a function/sub to disk.
 On the other hand everything created in an image is persistent unless it is explicitly deleted.
 This is by default.
 It is possible to override this behavior by invoking the gsh with the single option.
 In this case the image only persists while being used and is gone when the process running gsh exits.

 Help System - Gambas/Gsh/Linux CLI combined